kangpyo/ABCD_J/README.md

 *   Using momentum gradient descent algorithm for structural relaxation
 *   Pre-evaluating the gradient of gaussian penalty
-*   Truncating the penalty function
+*   Truncating the penalty function to $3 \sigma$
 *   Setting intervals between neighbor list identification for improved efficiency
+*   Pushing the system slightly before minimization to prevent trapping on flat top PEL

 ---